|Add to your personal catalog|

 6 credits= 18 contact or study hours/week

-Grading for the seminar is based on regular contact with the faculty sponsor; an organizational profile or systems analysis; an extensive written project, paper, or program as arranged with and periodically reviewed by the faculty sponsor.
+Grading for the seminar is based on regular contact with the faculty sponsor; an extensive written project, paper, or program as arranged with and periodically reviewed by the faculty sponsor.

 Examples of past seminar requirements are:

-2 credits: Journal of activities, outline of final paper, final paper, talk to student health group;
+2 credits: Journal of activities, outline of final paper, final paper, talk to student group;

 Work journal, portfolio, annotated bibliography, oral presentation;